stathismast/parallel-matrix-convolution/README.md

-# Application of filter to a large image using Convolution Matrix in Parallel Programming
+# Parallel Matrix Convolution in C using MPI and openMP

 - Course Project of Parallel  Systems Course.

-- Implemented in C using MPI.

-- Used techniques like Foster's Methodology, overlapping communications with calculations,  and Cartesian Topology.

 ## Compile

-- Being in the version folder you want, run:
+- From the version desired version directory, execute:
 ```
     mpicc gray.c -o gray -lm